 Even now that mobile commerce is ubiquitous, you could be forgiven for thinking that buying a coffee with your smartphone is a little excessive.
 Trust Starbucks to prove us wrong, though, as the traditional bricks and mortar store has managed to successfully embrace the fourth wave of commerce and implement a mobile-in-store platform that has put mobile at the centre of payments, loyalty and ordering.

 The coffee giant has reported that more than $1.6billion was loaded onto its loyalty app in the first quarter of 2015, and the program now has more than 9 million members.

 What does all this mean for security?

 With all of this data flying about the ether, concerns about security have never been more prominent.
-Big businesses have no more than ever got to take care of the personal information that they hold on their customers, as if they’re not taking steps to do this properly, they could be putting themselves and their customers at risk.
+Big online brands have no more than ever got to take care of the personal information that they hold on their customers, as if they’re not taking steps to do this properly, they could be putting themselves and their customers at risk.

-The best way for big businesses to safely send and receive data across the globe is with a dedicated enterprise level file sharing product that takes the hassle out of data security.
-FTP-Stream from Maytech offers fast local and international secure file sharing of any data size – allowing you and your organisation to make the most out of the your data, and most importantly, to do it safely.
+The best way for big businesses to safely send and receive data across the globe is with a dedicated enterprise-level file sharing product that takes the hassle out of data security.
+FTP-Stream from Maytech offers fast local and international secure file sharing of any data size – allowing you and your organisation to make the most out of your data, and most importantly, to do it safely.

 Maytech provides a global cloud platform for secure and reliant data transfer, wherever you are.
 Organisations in 35 countries spanning 60 industries rely on Maytech for mission-critical workflows and global data distribution and acquisition.
 Find out more here.